How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Spacious main compartment along with multiple small compartments, pockets, and pouches, providing ample storage options for your belongings.

-• Large hipbelt pockets that can accommodate items such as a mobile phone and other valuable items.
+• Large hipbelt pockets that can accommodate items such as a mobile phone and other valuables.

-• Top loading design and front U-zip access allow easy packing and unloading.
+• Top-loading design and front U-zip access allow easy packing and unpacking.

 • Custom ComfortGrip molded zipper pulls make zipping and unzipping easier.

-• Built-in removable hydration sleeve compatible with Gregory’s 3D Hydro Trek reservoir.
+• Built-in removable hydration sleeve compatible with Gregory’s Hydro reservoirs.

 • Interior toggles to connect the Nano 14 daypack.